Tap to Call: 205.328.9200

 • kidney lymphoma

 While the legal process is quite complex and tedious, it will require minimal involvement on your part.
-You will only need to retrieve your military records and your medical records and send these documents to our attorneys.
+You will only need to retrieve your employment records and your medical records and send these documents to our attorneys.
 They will offer our legal team a starting point in evaluating your case and determining whether you are entitled to financial compensation.
 If you qualify for filing a claim, our experienced attorneys will begin preparing it for submission as soon as possible.